 - Take your binoculars.

 - If you have time, stop at the Lobster Shack at Two Lights in Cape Elizabeth and have a lobster meal within view of a lighthouse and accompanied by the sound of crashing surf.
+This famous lobster shack is open late March through late October.

 About Guest Author Deborah Fowles